SofiaValan/youtube-visualizations-forecasting/README.md

 ### Step 3: The Exploratory Data Analysis

-In this step, I am going to answer some questions that can be useful to understand better the data before running any Machine Learning model.
+In this step, I will answer some questions that can be useful to understand better the data before running any Machine Learning model.

 Some of the questions selected are:

-* How our target audiences behave?
+* How do our target audiences behave?
 Is there any correlation between them?
 * Based on our target variables, what are the videos that performed the best?
-What characteristics have those videos?
+What characteristics have those videos had?
-* Which periods of time bring us more subscribers and visualization hours?
+* Which periods bring us more subscribers and visualization hours?
 Yearly, monthly, weekly.
+* What are the countries that are providing more subscribers and visualization hours?
 * How Google Ads helped to accomplish our target goals?
 * Did the videos promoted had better performance based on the target variables?
+Are there differences between countries?
-* After the paid campaigns were stopped, did the performance of the videos get worse?
+* After the paid campaigns stopped, did the performance of the videos get worse?
 What happened after three months?